fliot/py3wetransfer/README.md

 python > 3.5

+For manual installation, you will need :
 ```sh
 pip install python-magic
 ```

-We are working to publish the package on Pypi,
+We are working to publish the package on Pypi, soon available as
-Soon available as
 ```sh
 pip install py3wetransfer
 ```